marijnh/Eloquent-JavaScript/20_node.md

 After running `npm install`, ((NPM)) will have created a directory called `node_modules`.
-Inside that directory will be an `ini` directory which contains the ((library)).
+Inside that directory will be an `ini` directory that contains the ((library)).
 You can open it and look at the code.
 When we call `require("ini")`, this library is loaded, and we can call its `parse` property to parse a configuration file.